makesjs/makes/README.md

 npx makes bitbucket:username_on_bitbucket/new
 ```

+Note, private skeleton repo is not yet supported.

 # A quick play of "makes"

 Try `npx makes dumberjs` to see how we use "makes" to scaffold front-end SPA using dumber bundler.